filipesperandio/jupyter-notebook-iruby-docker/README.md

-# Jyputer Notebook with Ruby support
+# Jupyter Notebook with Ruby support

 Refer to [iruby](https://github.com/SciRuby/iruby) for how it works in conjunction with Jupyter